kalliste/seL4-c89/C89-PROJECT.md

   - [x] Drop the C++-style comments emitted in the generated wrapper sources.
   - [x] Provide C89-friendly definitions for the 64-bit typedefs and helpers in `stdint.h`/`util.h` so they no longer rely on `long long`.
-  - Resolve the duplicated seL4 basic types between `simple_types.h` and the shared kernel headers.
+  - [x] Resolve the duplicated seL4 basic types between `simple_types.h` and the shared kernel headers by coordinating on a shared `SEL4_BASIC_TYPES_DEFINED` guard.
+  - [ ] Replace the configuration helpers in `util.h` that rely on anonymous
+        variadic macros with C89-compatible shims.
 - Rework the PC99 interrupt helpers so that the generated statements avoid declaration-after-statement issues and variadic macro misuse under strict C90.
 - Audit architecture helpers for unused parameters and modern inline idioms